Workday 2.0

 Installation

 To use this integration, you must have a Workday tenant and an Integration System User (ISU) account with the appropriate security group permissions.
-The integration authenticates via HTTP Basic Auth using the ISU username and password.
+The integration authenticates via OAuth 2.0: you register a Workday API Client backed by the ISU and provide JupiterOne with the client ID, client secret, and a refresh token.

 All tasks below require a Workday administrator.
 If you do not have administrator access, ask your Workday admin to complete the provider-side steps for you.